limo-756/github-pages-with-jekyll/_posts/2022-07-09-Decorator-Design-Pattern.md

 3. How can we save the component-decorator relationship in DB? so that we can generate the same representation later. <br>
    By creating a table that will store line item (component and decorator mapping). <br> [Reference](https://stackoverflow.com/questions/18278465/reflecting-a-decorator-pattern-in-mysql-database-table)
 4. Can we use Decorator pattern where decorator sequence change resulting behaviour?
-Where decorators are not independent of each other?
+Where decorators are not independent of each other? <br>
+   In this case, it will be client responsibility to compose objects in the intended way.
 5. Can we declare more than 1 base method in component/decorator interface? <br>
    Yes we can expose more than 1 method
 6. What happens with the component identity?
 If a component has several methods.
 Can we still expose them even after decorating it with decorators? <br>